arthi2900/app1/docs/prd.md

 ### 16.1 Question Edit Form Layout
 The uploaded image (screenshot.png) shows the question edit form with the following layout issue:

-Current Issue: In the Edit Question dialog, the 'Question Text' field,'Image/Clip Art (Optional)' field, 'Question Type' dropdown, 'Difficulty' dropdown, 'Marks' input, and 'Negative Marks' input are positioned below the 'Match Pairs' section.\n
+Current Issue: In the Edit Question dialog, the 'Question Text' field, 'Image/Clip Art (Optional)' field, 'Question Type' dropdown, 'Difficulty' dropdown, 'Marks' input, and 'Negative Marks' input are positioned below the 'Match Pairs' section.\n
 Required Fix: These fields should be moved above the 'Match Pairs' section to maintain the correct form field order as specified in Section 6.3.1.

+**Additional Requirement: Replace the 'Question Text' field with a rich text editor (Quill, Draft.js, or TinyMCE) to enable formatting (bold, underline, italic, etc.) directly while typing.**

-### 16.2 Design Reference\nThe uploaded image (image.png) shows the current dashboard design.
+### 16.2 Design Reference
+The uploaded image (image.png) shows the current dashboard design.
 The new design should follow the dark purple-blue gradient theme with glassmorphism cards as specified in Section 15.\n
 ### 16.3 Teacher Dashboard Students Card Reference
 The uploaded image (screenshot.png) shows the Principal Dashboard with the Students card highlighted.
 This card's JSX structure and functionality should be copied to the Teacher Dashboard with appropriate role-based access control modifications.

 ## 17. Updated Requirement: Automatic Passing Marks Calculation

 ### 17.1 Passing Marks Calculation Logic
-- **Passing marks are automatically calculated as35% of the total marks**
+- **Passing marks are automatically calculated as 35% of the total marks**
 - **Formula: Passing Marks = Total Marks × 0.35**
 - **Example: If total marks = 75, then passing marks = 26.25 marks**
 - **Pass/Fail status determined by comparing obtained marks with passing marks**